avivlkeshet-dev/zeeker-project-2/README.md

 # zeeker-project-2

-A robust backend server handling core business logic, API orchestration, and data processing.
+Server-side functionality and logic that controls the data of this zeekr project

-## 👥 Contributors
+## Contributors
 * **Amit Frank** — Backend Lead & Author
 * **Aviv Keshet** — Project Contributor

 ---

-## 📝 Overview
+## Overview

 This repository houses the server-side architecture for **Zeeker Project 2**.
-Serving as the backbone of the application, it securely processes client requests, orchestrates database interactions, handles file transformations, and ensures seamless data validation.
+Serving as the backbone of the application, it securely processes client requests, orchestrates database interactions, handles file storage, and ensures seamless data validation.

 ---